evan3139/hello_world/README.md

 ##About

-In this lab we will be exploring how to use Git.
-We will learn the basics of Git, and whow to use it in a work and school enviornment.
+This program will print Hello World! to the command line.